SCLW/Circuitry-Based-Sound/readme.md

 ### Power Supply

-Power supply for the boards should comply with the power ratings of the used ICs, which is between 3V - 18V.
+Power supply for the boards should comply with the power ratings of the used ICs, which is between 3V - 18V DC.
 LED series resistors need to be calculated accordingly.
 For the experimenter console, 9V power supply for guitar effects work well.

 ### PCB Sizes